SRI-International/QC-App-Oriented-Benchmarks/_setup/braket/README.md

 ## Tested Versions

-The repository has been validated on Linux using the following minimum package versions:
+The repository has been validated on Linux using the following versions as minimums:

-    Miniconda version: 4.10.3
+    Miniconda Version: 4.10.3
-    Python Version: 3.9.7
+    Python Versions: 3.8.5 and 3.9.7
     Braket-SDK Version: 1.9.5

 Earlier (or later) versions of the software might work without issues, but the benchmark has been specifically validated on these versions.
 If you have any issues installing, please raise an bug report in the issues tab of the repository.